Glubs9/Stutter/README.md

 # TO-DO
 Write a better memoization system that handles io properly.
 Write a better string system
-Add macros (functions that get called without evaluating their parameters) Write a naming convention.
+Add macros (functions that get called without evaluating their parameters (although that's not what a macro is in lisp it's easier to do)
+Write a naming convention.
 Add better repl ux. (e.g: pressing up and down to cycle through the stack of previous inputs).
 Lazy Evaluation?